gmartins-dev/gmartins-dev/README.md

 <h2>👋 Hi, I’m Guilherme Martins - @guilhermemm-dev <br><br>
 👀 A curious guy who loves to learn new things <br>
    that help me solve problems intelligently. <br><br>
-🌱 Currently learning ---> Web Developer, HTML, CSS, JS, React, Node and my favorite NextJs. <br><br>
+🌱 Currently learning: Full Stack Developer skills like JS, React, Node and my favorite NextJs <3<br><br>
-📫 How to reach me  ---> https://guilhermemm-dev.github.io/portifolio/</h2>
+📫 How to reach me: https://guilhermemm-dev.github.io/portifolio</h2>

 - Some of my projects can be seen in my web portfolio: